Carbon Neutral Commuter

 Participation is easy.
-Look for the Carbon Neutral Commuter option when you sign up this summer for your yearly parking pass or head over to the university bookstore.
+Look for the Carbon Neutral Commuter option when you sign up this summer for your yearly parking pass or head over to the University Bookstore.
 Eight dollars is all it takes.
-As a Carbon Neutral Commuter you'll receive a 2015 CNC bumper sticker so you can shout, 'I am proactive about my carbon footprint.'
+As a Carbon Neutral Commuter, you’ll receive a 2020–21 CNC bumper sticker so you can shout “I am proactive about my carbon footprint.”

 Methane capture and destruction